-4.1.16 Since the Council took back the management of town centre events, a Town Centre Manager has been appointed to promote business and events to bring footfall in the town centre either by promoting the Stevenage offer through a new website or staging year round events.
-The additional £10,000 allocation will help with supporting a full programme year round programme which will include (but not exclusively):

-- Outdoor cinema - Animal Crackers

-- Stevenage International Day (celebrating music, food & dance from different cultures) - Halloween-Tastic - o And generally supporting a presence / activity in the town on a monthly basis.
+- 4.1.15 Since the Council took back the management of town centre events, a Town Centre Manager has been appointed to promote business and events to bring increased footfall to the town centre by promoting the Stevenage offer through a new website and staging year round events.
+The additional £10,000 allocation will help with supporting a full programme throughout the year which could include (but not exclusively): - Outdoor cinema - Animal Crackers (small animal experience and education) - Stevenage International Day (celebrating music, food & dance from different cultures) - Halloween-Tastic (Face painting and Caldron making) - And generally supporting a presence / activity in the town on a monthly basis.

-Scheme 7 : Participatory budgets

-Lead Portfolio Holder : Neighbourhoods and Co-operative Council

-Allocation : £40,000 Delivery Lead : Assistant Director Communities and Neighbourhoods

-Timescales : 2018/19-2019/20

-A pilot to trial community involvement in decision making in the two wards where the co-operative neighbourhood management programme has been implemented.
+Scheme 7 : Participatory budgets Lead Portfolio Holder : Neighbourhoods and Co-operative Council Allocation : £40,000 Delivery Lead : Assistant Director Communities and Neighbourhoods Timescales : 2018/19 - 2019/20 A pilot to trial community involvement in decision making in the two wards where the co-operative neighbourhood management programme has been implemented.